Louisville escapes major sanctions in hoops bribery case - WHIZ News

 University officials pushed back against the accusations and noted coaching and administrative changes among their corrective measures.

-The IARP’s decision closes a long period in which Louisville has been stifled competitively and administratively.
+The IARP’s decision closes a long period in which Louisville has been stifled competitively, administratively and financially.
 The Cardinals’ lone NCAA Tournament appearance since Pitino’s departure came in 2019, and the revolving door of coaches has limited Louisville on the recruiting trail.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25